 GFPS budget on Aug.
 22 agenda with reduction in taxes

-During their Aug.
-22 meeting, the Great Falls Public Schools board meeting, the board will consider adopting the budget for the current fiscal year.
+The Great Falls Public Schools board unanimously approved the budget for the current fiscal year during their Aug.
+22 meeting.

+There was no board discussion, other than to thank staff for their work, and no members of the public commented.

 Under state law, the board must adopt their budget by Aug.
 25 for its budgeted funds, which include: general, transportation, retirement, tuition, adult education, technology, flexibility, debt service and building reserve.